Stochastic heat flow is a black noise: Introduction

 \subsection{Some related literature}

 The SHF is particularly interesting because it is one of the rare examples where the scaling limit of a critical stochastic PDE can be rigorously obtained and analyzed.
 Moreover, it serves as a natural generalization of the 1$d$ stochastic heat equation and may shed light on the largely unexplored $1+2d$ Kardar--Parisi--Zhang universality class.
-The study of the SHF dates back to \cite{bertini1998two}, in which the critical tuning of the noise \eqref{e.she} was introduced and the convergence of the second moment was established.
-This problem is closely related to the two-dimensional delta-Bose gas and more generally, to Schr\"{o}dinger operators with point interactions, which have been extensively studied in the mathematical physics and functional analysis literature; we refer to \cite{Albeverio1988,DellAntonio1994,Dimock2004} and the references therein.
-On the probabilistic side, much progress has been made recently.
-We mention the works \cite{Caravenna2019,gu2021moments,Chen2024} that studied higher moments of the SHF, the work \cite{caravenna2023critical} that constructed the finite-dimensional distributions of the SHF as limits of discrete polymers in random environments, and the work \cite{tsai2024stochastic} that established the continuous-process axiomatic formulation of the SHF used in the current paper.
+The first indication that an intriguing limit of \eqref{e.she} should exist comes from \cite{bertini1998two} through the study of the second moment.
+The moments are closely related to the two-dimensional delta-Bose gas and more generally, to Schr\"{o}dinger operators with point interactions, which have been extensively studied in the mathematical physics and functional analysis literature; we refer to \cite{Albeverio1988,DellAntonio1994,Dimock2004} and the references therein.
+Higher moments are subsequentially obtained in \cite{Caravenna2019,gu2021moments} and further studied in \cite{Chen2024}.
+Moment results like these ensure the tightness of the pre-limiting models, but the uniqueness of the limit point remained open, until the work \cite{caravenna2023critical} proved that the finite-dimensional distributions of the discrete polymers in random environments converge.
+Recently, the work \cite{tsai2024stochastic} established the axiomatic, continuous-process formulation and construction of the SHF used in the current paper.
 Some other properties related to the SHF are studied in \cite{Caravenna2023,Clark2024,liu2024moments,caravenna2025singularity,nakashima2025martingale,chen2025martingale}.

 Introduced in \cite{Tsirelson1998,Tsirelson2004}, the notion of black noise offers a way to identify intriguing stochastic objects that are not amenable to traditional stochastic analysis.
-Known examples of black noises include Arratia's coalescing flow and the sticky flows \cite{tsirelson2004lectures,lejan2004sticky}, the critical planner percolation \cite{shramm2011scaling}, the Brownian web \cite{ellis2016brownian}, and the directed landscape \cite{himwich2024directed}.
+Known examples of black noises include Arratia's coalescing flow, the sticky flows, and the Brownian web \cite{tsirelson2004lectures,lejan2004sticky,ellis2016brownian}, the critical planner percolation \cite{shramm2011scaling}, and the directed landscape \cite{himwich2024directed}.

 Closely related to our work is the recent paper \cite{himwich2024directed}, in which the authors studied the directed landscape---one of the universal objects in the $1+1d$ KPZ universality class---and proved that it is a black noise.
 This is achieved by establishing variance bounds on polynomial observables (Equation~(2.2) therein).
 For the SHF, polynomial observables likely do not suffice.
 The moments of the SHF are conjectured to grow very rapidly (\cite{Rajeev1999} and \cite[Remark~1.8]{gu2021moments}), in which case polynomial observables may fail to approximate more general observables.
 Our proof takes a different route and directly tackles non-polynomial observables.